lheapcs/docs/pages/custom-connectors/11-paging.md

 | Inbound Page Size |Set to the number of records that the API will return with a single call eg 100, |
 | Outbound Page Size |Set to the number of records that the API will allow posted with a single call eg 100, |

-Note that the default for ourbound paging of 'false' at the Connector level.
+Note that the default for outbound paging is 'false' at the Connector level.

 These parameters can be overriden and adjusted at the method level.